An Immigrant’s Perspective

 via Dear ImmigrantDear Immigrant

-DHS’ New Work Permit Measures Are Welcome Change with Potential to Address USCIS Challenges
+DHS’ New Work Permit Measures Are Welcome Change with Potential to Address immigration services Challenges

-On September 20, 2023, the Department of Homeland Security (DHS) announced measures to accelerate the processing of some work permits and to extend their validity period for particular categories of individuals.
+The Department of Homeland Security (DHS) recently announced measures to accelerate the processing of some work permits and to extend their validity period for particular categories of individuals.
 These changes are substantial and are likely to have a meaningful impact on the large work permit backlog in the long run.
-For the […]

 Thursday, September 28, 2023